SchmidtRichard/React.js/README.md

 - The paragraphs should say:
 - Created by YOURNAME.
 - Copyright CURRENTYEAR.
-- E.g.
+- Get JavaScript to dynamically update the year
+Example:
 - Created by Richard
 - Copyright 2021
-- Get JavaScript to dynamically update the year

 ```js
 import React from "react";